papadavis47/comfortablefeelingdumb-blog/content/blog/gatsby-plugin-image/index.md

 />
 ```

-The following is a GraphQL query that gathered some images some image nodes from a local folder:
+The following is a GraphQL query that gathers some image nodes from a local folder:

 ```js
 export const data = graphql`